You are here

 You will need to complete and submit a Special Circumstances Appeal Form and supporting documentation to the Office of Student Financial Aid.
 The form outlines the types of requests we can consider.
 Depending upon your circumstances, we encourage you to submit the form as soon as possible.

 Each appeal is reviewed on a case-by-case basis.
-Any adjustments made to your FAFSA will be submitted to the federal processor for a recalculation of your Expected Family Contribution (EFC).
+Any adjustments made to your Free Application for Federal Student Aid (FAFSA) will be submitted to the federal processor for a recalculation of your Expected Family Contribution (EFC).
 You will be notified in writing when your appeal form has been reviewed.
-If there is a change in your award package, you will receive a revised Financial Aid Notification award letter.

 The outside scholarships and the private alternative loan programs are generally two options that may be available to students when there is unmet need.
 For information on these program requirements, visit types of aid.